hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Experiments/README.md

 *2.* Click *Ok*.
 The Experiment is published to the Live game stage and shows in green on the *Upcoming Experiments* panel:

 ![](img/Experiments/21.png)
+* When you have published an Experiment to your game's Live stage and view the Experiment's results, the *Preview/Live* switch will be enabled on the [Results](#Viewing Experiment Results) page.